claytonwramsey/www/content/recipes/jambalaya/index.md

 </figure>

 A spicy jambalaya recipe.
-I got the base for this recipe from Matt and Bobby, who were RAs for my dorm in undergrad, but Ive made my own modifications.
+I got the base for this recipe from Matt and Bobby, who were RAs for my dorm in undergrad, but I've made my own modifications.

 This recipe makes about 8 to 10 servings.
 It takes roughly 2 hours to